manubot/try-manubot/manuscript.md

 This manuscript is a Manubot demo, intended to give users a playground to practice using Manubot.
 Everyone is encouraged to try writing with Manubot by editing this manuscript.

+Manubot is described in the paper titled "Open collaborative writing with Manubot" [@1GGGHdsew].

 ## Main text